khoulihan/micropython-tmp102/README.md

 By default, the temperature value is stored as 12 bits, for a maximum reading of 128C.
 Extended mode uses 13 bits instead, allowing a reading up to 150C.
-Extended mode can be enabled by setting the extended_mode property or passing an extended_mode named argument to the constructor:
+Extended mode can be enabled by setting the extended_mode property or passing an extended_mode named argument to the constructor.
+The *extendedmode* module must be imported to enable this functionality.

+    from tmp102 import Tmp102
+    import tmp102.extendedmode
     sensor = Tmp102(
         bus,
         0x48,